Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Saturday's over/under is 4.2 points lower than the two team's combined 58.7 points per game average.
+- Saturday's total is 4.2 points lower than the two team's combined 58.7 points per game average.

-- This contest's total is 9.5 points above the 45 these two squads combine to allow per game this season.
+- This contest's total is 9.5 points above the 45 these two squads combine to surrender per game this season.

 Western Michigan Stats and Trends

-- The Broncos have been favored by 1.5 points or more five times this season and are 3-1-1 ATS in those games.
+- The Broncos are 3-1-1 ATS when favored by 1.5 points or more this season.

-- Western Michigan's games this year have gone over the total in three out of seven opportunities (42.9%).

-- When Western Michigan records more than 18.7 points, it is 4-1-1 against the spread and 5-1 overall.
+- When Western Michigan puts up more than 18.7 points, it is 4-1-1 against the spread and 5-1 overall.

-- When Western Michigan piles up more than 316.3 yards, the team is 4-2-1 against the spread and 5-2 overall.
+- When Western Michigan totals more than 316.3 yards, the team is 4-2-1 against the spread and 5-2 overall.

-- The Broncos have turned the ball over six times this season, six fewer than the Rockets have forced (12).
+- This year, the Broncos have six turnovers, six fewer than the Rockets have takeaways (12).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.